BEW111/brian-website/_posts/reft-guide.md

 [ReFT: Representation Finetuning for Language Models](https://arxiv.org/pdf/2404.03592) was written in May 2024 and accepted as a spotlight paper at NeurIPS later that year.
 The authors also released an [accompanying library](https://github.com/stanfordnlp/pyreft).

 I recommend reading the paper, but I thought it'd be helpful to add my own notes on ReFT—how it works, where it comes from, and how you can use it.
-I'm assuming you know the basic Transformer architecture, and familarity with other fine-tuning techniques like [LoRA](https://arxiv.org/pdf/2106.09685) is helpful but not necessary.
+I'm assuming you know the basic Transformer architecture, and familiarity with other fine-tuning techniques like [LoRA](https://arxiv.org/pdf/2106.09685) is helpful but not necessary.

 # Representations over weights